cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/envvars.md

 ## Passing Extra Environment Variables

-In order to configure extra environment variables into the pod, use the `ExtraEnvVars` entry in your values file as follows:
+In order to configure extra environment variables into the pod, use the `extraEnvVars` section in your values file as follows:

 ```yaml
 extraEnvVars: